 Utilizing a messaging platform like Stream that lets your team ping instant messages is a smart idea.
 Stream’s products are actually APIs that let you create your own customized chat app that can be used by your remote employees.
 These are great for informal chats whenever your team needs quick answers.

-It’s also a good idea to use simpler tools like Slack as well.
+Another ingenious employee management and communication tool is Slack.
 Slack comes with over 2,200 integrations, but crucially when it comes to communication it lets you split your chats into different channels, thus allowing different team members to contact each other with ease.
 With Slack, you can have team chats, 1:1 chats, and it is ready to use as soon as you create an account.

 While we would rather toss out the facsimile machines if we haven’t already, there are some projects that require paper.
 Luckily, today’s technology offers online fax services that are much more convenient and faster than anything that was available 10 years ago.

 HR management software allows for remote employee tracking so that you’re able to check at a glance multiple data points, including employee personal information, employment history, promotions, pay raises, job profiles, benefits information, and more.

 It also helps you track payroll, monitor sick days, and more.
 HR can also use software to automate managing their team’s paid time off – if using Flamingo, this software makes HR processes much easier.

 In essence, it acts as the glue that keeps your remote business running on a daily, and it’s essential for all modern-day businesses.

 Cybersecurity is a big deal, and it’s very important that you keep your team and company safe, no matter where they’re working from.